Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: RuleFit family of models

 In this section, we briefly summarize how the existing RuleFit models work.
 This includes the original RuleFit model \citep{friedman2008predictive,fokkema2017fitting} and its Bayesian variation HorseRule \citep{nalenz2018tree}.

-A RuleFit model (also known as Prediction Rule Ensemble; \cite{fokkema2017fitting}), is a linear regression model that is enhanced with dichotomous terms to account for nonlinearity and interactions.
+A RuleFit model \cite[also known as Prediction Rule Ensemble; ][]{fokkema2017fitting}, is a linear regression model that is enhanced with dichotomous terms to account for nonlinearity and interactions.
 These dichotomous terms are defined as binary decision rules and are typically extracted from one or more tree ensembles, such as Random Forests, Gradient Boosting or XGboost.
 The resulting model takes the form:

 where $r_1,\ldots,r_q$ are the decision rules and $x_1,\ldots,x_p$ are the linear terms which may also undergo Winsorization to enforce stability\footnote{See \citep[Section 5]{friedman2008predictive}, we employ the standard of truncating to the 2.5-th and the 97.5-th percentiles.}.
 Examples of decision rules are $r_k(x)=I(x_2 < 0.7)$, which models a nonlinear trend, or $r_k(x)=I(x_1 > 0.5,\, x_3 > 0.8)$ which models an interaction.
 This enhanced linear model $F(x)$ is estimated by fitting a sparse linear regression (such as a LASSO fit) on the terms $x_1,\ldots,x_p,r_1,\ldots,r_q$.
 The underlying idea is that since all rules defining the tree ensemble are carried over to the linear model, RuleFit should retain (most of) the accuracy of the original tree ensemble that generated the rules.
 At the same time, RuleFit will simplify it, since the final model is still a sparse linear regression.